 - Creating scenarios

-Enhance our model so that we can switch between different assumptions and cases: proved vs probable, high versus low prices and costs
+Enhance our model so that we can switch between different assumptions and cases: Proved versus proved plus probable reserves, high versus low prices and costs

 - Real and nominal cash flows

 - Cash flow to equity method of valuation

 Complete our model by building in inflation impacts and a loan account